gopasspw/gopass/docs/features.md

 ### Support for Binary Content

-gopass provides secure and easy support for working with binary files through the `gopass binary` family of subcommands.
+gopass provides secure and easy support for working with binary files through the `gopass binary` family of sub commands.
 One can copy or move secret from or to the store. gopass will attempt to securely overwrite and remove any secret moved to the store.

 ```bash
 # copy file "/some/file.jpg" to "some/secret.b64" in the store